anoopsarkar/nlp-class/hw3.md

     * Augment the word representations with pre-trained word representations from word2vec or Glove.
     * Use ELMO embeddings as pre-trained token-level word representations as input to the multi-layer perceptron.

+If you use a neural network approach you can use a toolkit like tensorflow or pytorch. **But make sure the implementation of the model and the arg max is your own code**.
+You can use pre-existing word embeddings but you will get zero marks if you just download and run some off-the-shelf implementation of the phrasal chunking task from the web.
+The code has to be your own work, and cannot include any pre-existing code.
+If you use external toolkits, make sure that you modify the `requirements.txt` file so that we can easily install the dependencies and run your code.

 But the sky's the limit!
 You are welcome to design your own model, as long as you follow the ground rules: